Judgements Eight: How Steelers’ Le’Veon Bell gambled … and lost

 - Just a hunch, but a lot of people out there don’t think Todd Gurley stopping … and not scoring … just before the goal line in the last minute of play was as “smart” as FOX announcers Thom Brennaman and Troy Aikman thought.
 The spread was 7-1/2 in favor of the Rams.
 Had Gurley scored (and he could’ve walked in), the Rams beat the spread.
 But he didn’t.
 So plenty of people who would’ve cashed didn’t.

-- There’s no way of overstating the importance of that Eagles’ victory because it keeps them within reach (a game-and-a-half) of NFC East leader Washington.
-But the heavy lifting is about to begin.
+- There’s no way of overstating the importance of that Eagles’ victory because it keeps them within reach (a game-and-a-half) of NFC East leader Washington at the bye.
+But now comes the hard part.
+Because now comes the heavy lifting.
 Five of Philadelphia’s eight remaining opponents (including the Redskins twice) are against division leaders.

 - Maybe, just maybe, that’s a defining moment for rookie Josh Rosen.
 All I know is there are a lot of people in Phoenix who believe in “Wich Craft.”